 Stronghold Digital Mining Inc. was incorporated as a Delaware corporation on March 19, 2021.
 On April 1, 2021, contemporaneously with the Series A Private Placement (as defined herein), we underwent a corporate reorganization pursuant to that certain Master Transaction Agreement dated as of April 1, 2021, by and among the Company, Q Power, SDM, EIF Scrubgrass, LLC ("EIF Scrubgrass"), Falcon Power LLC ("Falcon"), Scrubgrass Power LLC ("Scrubgrass Power"), Scrubgrass LP, Gregory A. Beard and William Spence (the "Master Transaction Agreement"), which we refer to herein as the "Reorganization."
-All share numbers presented in this section are historical and do not take into effect the Stock Split.

 Our organizational structure following the Reorganization is commonly referred to as an umbrella partnership-C corporation (or "Up-C") structure.
-Pursuant to this structure, following this offering Stronghold Inc. will hold a number of Stronghold LLC Units equal to the number of shares of Class A common stock issued and outstanding, and holders of Stronghold LLC Units (each, a "Stronghold Unit Holder") (other than Stronghold Inc.) will hold a number of Stronghold LLC Units equal to the number of shares of Class V common stock issued and outstanding.
+Pursuant to this structure, following the IPO, Stronghold Inc. will hold a number of Stronghold LLC Units equal to the number of shares of Class A common stock issued and outstanding, and holders of Stronghold LLC Units (each, a "Stronghold Unit Holder") (other than Stronghold Inc.) will hold a number of Stronghold LLC Units equal to the number of shares of Class V common stock issued and outstanding.
 The Up-C structure was selected in order to (i) allow Q Power the option to continue to hold its economic ownership in Stronghold LLC in "pass-through" form for U.S. federal income tax purposes through its ownership of the Stronghold LLC Units, and (ii) potentially allow Q Power and Stronghold Inc. to benefit from net cash tax savings that Stronghold Inc. might realize as more fully described in "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."